Thamir-73/ideagnUpdated/source/_posts/speci.md

 because it seems like we always attribute  “knowingness” to the people who are “experts” on a specific thing.

-But there is one approach that perhaps
+But there is one approach that's perhaps

-important to mention which is that, humans don’t only learn things and describe them,
+important to mention, which is that, humans don’t only learn things and describe them,

 they also project their points of views to things, as well, So it’s a recursive cycle.